stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/dynamic_table/dynamic_tables/index.md

         - name: type
           value: string
           description: Type of lag, can be either USER_DEFINED or DOWNSTREAM.
+      description: >-
-      description: Specifies the schedule for periodically refreshing the dynamic table.
+        Specifies the schedule for periodically refreshing the dynamic table.
+        (Required parameter for the dynamic_tables resource.)
     - name: refresh_mode
       value: string
+      description: >-
-      description: Specifies the refresh type for the dynamic table
+        Specifies the refresh type for the dynamic table (valid values: 'AUTO', 'FULL', 'INCREMENTAL')
     - name: initialize
       value: string
+      description: >-
-      description: Specifies the behavior of the initial refresh of the dynamic table
+        Specifies the behavior of the initial refresh of the dynamic table (valid values: 'ON_CREATE', 'ON_SCHEDULE')
     - name: warehouse
       value: string
       description: >-
-        Specifies the name of the warehouse that provides the compute resources for refreshing the dynamic table
+        Specifies the name of the warehouse that provides the compute resources for refreshing the dynamic table (Required parameter for the dynamic_tables resource.)
     - name: cluster_by
       value: array
       description: >-